 Pre-wash your fabric without any laundry detergent.
 Do not use bleach, because some fabrics may be damaged by this chemical.

 Some fabrics bleed, and if we don’t pre-wash them, the color might go everywhere.
-Or another possibility – if you use a dark knit fabric for your sewing project and it’s not pre-washed, you could end up with a lighter shade after first washing.
+Or another possibility – is if you use a dark knit fabric for your sewing project and it’s not pre-washed, you could end up with a lighter shade after the first washing.

 But some knit fabrics are “dry clean only” (wool, mohair, cashmere) and these knits shouldn’t be pre-washed of course if you don’t want to ruin them.

 What knit fabrics shrink more than others?
-It’s cotton, linen and anything made of natural fibers.
+It’s cotton, linen, and anything made of natural fibers.
 But if you pre-wash them, it is less likely that they are going to shrink further during washing.